Hicks48/readable/README.md

 * `npm install`
 * `npm start`

 You now have the client readable server running in `localhost:3000`.
-With your browser navigate url `http://localhost:3000/`.
+With your browser navigate to url `http://localhost:3000/`.

 ## Developing